cometicon/cometicon.github.io/_pages/about.md

 # PhD project
-My research aimed to improve the analysis of adolescent idiopathic scoliosis through external static and dynamic assessments.
+My research aimed to improve the analysis of spinal deformities through external static and dynamic assessments.
 You can found more details about my work in the page [PhD](/phd/).

-The project has been conducted under a CIFRE agreement between [Inria](https://www.inria.fr/fr) (team [Morpheo](https://team.inria.fr/morpheo/)) and the company [Anatoscope](https://www.anatoscope.com/), supervised by [Sergi Pujades](http://sergipujades.free.fr/) (Inria, UGA), [Edmond Boyer](http://morpheo.inrialpes.fr/people/Boyer/) (Inria, UGA), [Jean-Sebastien Franco](https://morpheo.inrialpes.fr/~franco/) (Inria, UGA), François Faure (Anatoscope) and Aurélien Courvoisier (TIMC, Grenoble Hospital).

 ![Scoliosis Studies](/images/scoliosis_study_smaller.png)